Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming

 Problem \eqref{pro:1} widely appears in a variety of industrial applications including finance, transportation, manufacturing, and power systems \citep{Birge1997State, Silvapulle2004Constrained}.
-For example, \cite{Cleef1982Project} studied a project scheduling problem; \cite{Morton2003Testing} studied a newsvendor problem; and \cite{Morton2004Bayesian} studied an employee scheduling problem; all of them are classical industrial problems and can be cast as \eqref{pro:1}.
-Problem \eqref{pro:1} also includes the constrained empirical risk minimization (ERM) as a special case, where $\P$ can be regarded as a uniform distribution over $n$ data points $\{\xi_i = (\by_i, \bz_i)\}_{i=1}^n$, with $(\by_i, \bz_i)$ being the feature-outcome pairs.
+It includes constrained empirical risk minimization (ERM) as a special case, where $\P$ can be regarded as a uniform distribution over $n$ data points $\{\xi_i = (\by_i, \bz_i)\}_{i=1}^n$, with $(\by_i, \bz_i)$ being the feature-outcome pairs.
 Thus, the objective has a finite-sum form as

-The goal of \eqref{pro:1} is to find the optimal parameter $\tx$ that fits the data best.
-One of the most~common choices of $f$ is the negative log-likelihood of the underlying distribution of $(\by_i, \bz_i)$.
+The goal of \eqref{pro:1} is to find the optimal parameter $\tx$ that fits the data best.~One of the most~common choices of $F$ is the negative log-likelihood of the underlying distribution of $(\by_i, \bz_i)$.
 In this case, the optimizer $\tx$ is called the maximum likelihood estimator (MLE).
-Constraints on parameters are used to encode the prior model knowledge or to restrict the model complexity.
-For example, \cite{Liew1976Two, Liew1976Inequality} studied inequality constrained least-squares problems, where inequality constraints maintain structural consistency such as non-negativity of the elasticities. \cite{Crowder1984constrained, Hathaway1985Constrained, Phillips1991constrained, Onuk2015Constrained} studied statistical properties of constrained MLE, where constraints characterize the parameters space of interest.
-More recently, a growing literature on training constrained neural networks has been reported \citep{Goh2018Constrained, Chen2018Constraint, Livieris2019adaptive, Livieris2019improved, Ravi2019Explicitly}, where constraints are imposed to avoid weights either vanishing or exploding, and objectives are in the finite-sum form.
+Constraints on parameters are also common in practice, which are used to encode prior model knowledge or to restrict model complexity.
+For example, \cite{Liew1976Two, Liew1976Inequality} studied inequality constrained least-squares problems, where inequality constraints maintain structural consistency such as non-negativity of the elasticities. \cite{Phillips1991constrained, Onuk2015Constrained} studied statistical properties~of~constrained MLE, where constraints characterize the parameters space of interest.
+More recently, a growing literature on training constrained neural networks has been reported \citep{Goh2018Constrained, Chen2018Constraint, Livieris2019adaptive, Livieris2019improved}, where constraints are imposed to avoid weights either vanishing or exploding, and objectives are in the above finite-sum form.